A cete of badgers

 Badgers are closely related to weasel personalities and share the same range as their cousins the skunks.
 What distinguishes them from their relatives is their extraordinary physical and emotional strength and tenacious approach to life's challenges.
 Good looking, small to medium sized individuals, they walk and talk as if they own the world and their powerfully built bodies and dominating personalities back down for no one, not even the much larger personality of the lion.
 They will confidently enter the territory of others -- woe betide anyone who blocks their path.

 Like most carnivores, badgers stay in shape with regular physical activity and are well dressed and precisely groomed.
 They enjoy all sports and their competitive natures drive them to the edges of their abilities.
 Because of their small size, they sometimes feel the need to assert themselves to gain the respect accorded the larger carnivores.
 However, the badger's tendency to bite off more than it can chew often results in an overestimation of its capabilities.
-With the heart of a tiger beating in a body the size of a small dog, tenacity is both its greatest asset and biggest downfall.
+With the heart of a tiger, tenacity is both their greatest asset and biggest downfall.

 Badger personalities seldom find time for the finer pleasures of life.
 Art and literature are considered distracting to the pursuit of resources, and their reading habits are usually confined to light fiction or popular action novels.Badgers are almost always successful in business but often find themselves over their head.
 Towering ambitions cause them to make sweeping plans without considering the finer details of the exercise.
 With such an abundance of self-confidence, badgers sometimes rush headlong into overwhelming situations and are forced to burrow their way out.
 Even so, they never go down without a fight.